shellrent/kraken-client/README.md

 There is an integration with the Laravel framework

-The Laravel package provides an `ExceptionHandler` and registers the `client API` and a psr logger in the service container
+The Laravel package provides an `ExceptionHandler` and registers the `client API` and a psr style logger in the service container

 ### Integration (Laravel)